-LiPo batteries are employed by radio controlled unmanned aerial vehicles to power their onboard circuitry and motors.
+Quadcopter Drone Battery is employed by radio-controlled unmanned aerial vehicles to power their onboard circuitry and motors.

 The high energy to weight ratio of these batteries renders them suitable for such devices which used to be outdone by engines that utilized high energy, dense fossil fuels.